 Going up to the third floor will put you in the Human History Gallery featuring all the different peoples who have called this land home.
 Much of this is dedicated to the indigenous people who lived here for generations before modern times.
 One starts out pretty much at the “First People’s Gallery” where a chair lift takes you up the few stairs and into a life like pit-house then around to a collection of totem poles, through another house and past Haida Argillite carvings.
 Then the displays transition to modern times where you are placed in an old gold mining town, a pioneer watermill or merchant vessel.

 While I was learning about the trials, tribulations and accomplishments of mankind in this part of the world I came across a very interesting article.
 A paraplegic Canadian man by the name of Rick Hansen started in March 1985 on an epic travel adventure for a straight 26 months visiting 34 countries to raise money and awareness for spinal cord injuries.
-He returned to his home in Vancouver on 22 May 1987 after raising $26 million for spinal cord research and quality of life initiatives.
+He returned to his home in Vancouver on May 22, 1987 after raising $26 million for spinal cord research and quality of life initiatives.
 I was moved to the core.
-Rick Hansen is the pioneer of wheelchair traveling.
+Rick Hansen is one of the pioneers of wheelchair traveling.

 The sun was already gone and its light was slowly sinking beneath the water.
 My eyes burned from exhaustion and decided to call it day.
 The cruise back to the hotel was easy until the last 100 feet, which is up a small hill.
 With the last remaining bits of energy I slowly crawled up the hill to the hotel lobby.
 The Queen Victoria Hotel & Suites was an older building but accessible enough for one night.
 There was no roll-in shower but the bathroom was pretty big with a roll-under sink and an adjustable grab bar, bench and hand-held shower nozzle.
 The next day I would go and see the Butterfly Garden.